Vietnam.vn - Nền tảng quảng bá Việt Nam

 Not only helping to spread the image of President Ho Chi Minh as a revolutionary, the translations of "Prison Diary" also help international readers recognize another aspect of him - a poet, an artist with a sensitive heart, profound intelligence and a philosophical way of thinking about life.
 This is clearly demonstrated through the articles, introductions and comments included in many translations.

-For example, in 1968, The Nation (USA) published an article with the title: "The Vietnamese leader is also a poet", from the English translation "Prison Diary".
-This was the time when the resistance war against the US in Vietnam was at its most difficult stage, but Americans still found in President Ho Chi Minh's poems a value that transcended the front line - that is humanity, art, the beauty of the spirit of freedom and resilience in adversity.
+For example, in 1968, The Nation (USA) published an article with the title: "The Vietnamese leader is also a poet", from the English translation of "Prison Diary".
+This was the time when the resistance war against the US in Vietnam was in a difficult phase, but Americans still found in President Ho Chi Minh's poems a value that transcended the front line - that is humanity, art, the beauty of the spirit of freedom and resilience in adversity.

-The Polish translators wrote in their Preface to the translation: "With short poems, often only four lines, Ho Chi Minh painted realistic pictures of his suffering and that of his fellow prisoners in a humorous and profound way.
+The Polish translators, in their Preface to the translation, wrote: "With short poems, often only four lines, Ho Chi Minh painted realistic pictures of his suffering and that of his fellow prisoners in a humorous and profound way.
 His concise poems are small masterpieces."

 Meanwhile, the Galician translator - who took 7 years to complete the translation - shared: "Despite the suffering, illness and horrors that surrounded him, Ho Chi Minh still found the strength to write optimistic and humorous poems.
 The short poems were skillfully woven by him in the darkness of his prison cell.
 The poet and the revolutionary were one in him."

 "Prison Diary" is not only a work of special artistic and historical value for Vietnam but also a poetic heritage of international stature.
-The dedicated translations by global translators have contributed to bringing the image of Ho Chi Minh - a poet and a humanist - closer to humanity.
+The dedicated translations by global translators have contributed to bringing the image of Ho Chi Minh - poet, humanist - closer to humanity.

 The work "Prison Diary" in foreign languages by Vo Xuan Que (Information & Communication Publishing House, March 2025) is an important contribution to literature, history, culture and people's diplomacy .
 The work opens up a new approach in the study of Ho Chi Minh's legacy, affirming the global position of the poem in the world's literary treasure.